MEPs Against Cancer

 "I think it is crucial for this term to provide more added value in the fight against cancer at the EU level, as well as better co-operation with stakeholders in the Member States.
 What is of the utmost importance is a concrete preventive policy in order to diminish the inflow of new cancer patients, which has been also the wish of the cancer patients in the EU."

 - Mr Alojz Peterle, MAC President

 The MEPs Against Cancer (MAC) group is an informal group of Members of the European Parliament (MEPs) at the European Parliament committed to actions against cancer.
-The MEPs Against Cancer work together in order to improve cancer prevention and control in Europe, in the belief that European cooperation adds value to member state actions.
-In order to address the challenges faced by the EU, MAC works together with the European Commission and Council and collaborate with relevant organisations to reduce cancer incidence by 15% by the year 2020.
+The MEPs Against Cancer work together in order to improve cancer prevention control and prevention in Europe, in the belief that European cooperation adds value to member state actions.
+In order to address the challenges faced by the EU, MAC works together with the European Commission and the Council, and collaborate with relevant organisations to reduce cancer incidence by 15% by the year 2020.

 For more information on the working of the MAC group, please consult our strategic roadmap 2014-2019.